 I should like to just mention a following word in conclusion.
-Future Biology that I mean must preferentially focus on the bio-system (we named the 4C theory) for gaining un-programmed and new cell functions by means of irreversible creation of chromatin structure plasticity (which should inevitably occur) rather than alterations in genome information (which should incidentally and/or neutrally occur), in order to adapt to, cope with and/or overcome abnormal, unexpected, disadvantageous and/or even advantageous environment changes, when higher living things firstly encounter them.
-As concrete approaches to generalize the 4C theory, for instance, elucidation of the influences of changes in temperature, atmosphere and/or nutrition on the ability to gain un-programmed and new cell functions through various generations (cell divisions) in the established cell lines and/or during the development and differentiation of model animals (such as mice, rats, C. elegans, Drosophila, Xenopus and others) may be very significant and helpful, because these influences under the varied conditions can be easily studied by various research groups.
-Consequently, the 4C theory can open the door for acquisition of adaptation ability of higher eukaryotes to the environment changes and thereby innovate the common concept on the nature of somatic cells.
+Future Biology that I mean must preferentially focus on the bio-system (we named the 4C theory) for gaining un-programmed and new cell functions by means of irreversible creation of chromatin structure plasticity (which should inevitably occur) rather than alterations in genome information (which should incidentally and/or neutrally occur).
+Because the 4C theory is a new hypothetic concept on the bio-system to cope with, overcome and/or adapt to abnormal, unexpected, disadvantageous and/or even advantageous environment changes, when higher living things firstly encounter them.
+As concrete approaches to generalize the 4C theory, for instance, elucidation of the influences of changes in temperature, atmosphere and/or nutrition on the ability to gain un-programmed and new cell functions through numerous generations (cell divisions) in the established cell lines and/or during the development and differentiation of model animals (such as mice, rats, C. elegans, Drosophila, Xenopus and others) may be very significant and helpful, because these influences under the varied conditions can be easily studied by various research groups.
+Consequently, the 4C theory can innovate the common concept on the nature of somatic cells and open the door for acquisition of adaptation ability of higher eukaryotes to the environment changes.
 It is because the bio-system (the 4C theory) to gain un-programmed and new cell functions by means of irreversible creation of chromatin structure plasticity with epigenetic modifications is one of the most fundamental and important phenomena for the life conservation and cell-type determination of higher eukaryotes.